info201b-sp21/ps-shiny/README.md

 creative in your assignment, although a scatter-plot with 2 widgets controlling the x variable and y variable is sufficient.

-### sidePanel
+### Sidepanel

-In your sidePanel, you should create two widgets of your choice.
+In your sidepanel, you should create two widgets of your choice.
 As stated above in the requirements, at least one of these widgets should change the data being displayed.
 Feel free to use whichever types of widgets you want, as long as they update the visual representation of